877-921-4050

 • Transfixed on sights and sounds

-After ecstasy use, the user can experience several side effects that are similar to a hangover: dizziness, vomiting or nausea, a sore jaw from clenching or grinding their teeth, and depression due to the lack of serotonin in the brain.
+After ecstasy use, the ecstasy user can experience several side effects and ecstasy symptoms that are similar to a hangover: dizziness, vomiting or nausea, a sore jaw from clenching or grinding their teeth, and depression due to the lack of serotonin in the brain.

 Back to Learning Center